7terminals/puppet-generic/README.markdown

 								Valid values are true, false
 	password				-	The user’s password, in whatever encrypted format the local system requires shell					-	The user's login shell
-	system					-	Whether the user is a system user, according to the OS’s criteria uid						-	The user ID; must be specified numerically. ssh_authorized_key		-	User's public key.
+	system					-	Whether the user is a system user, according to the OS's criteria uid						-	The user ID; must be specified numerically. ssh_authorized_key		-	User's public key.
 	ssh_authorized_key_type	-	User's public key type.
 Can be ssh-rsa or ssh-dsa.
 Defaults to ssh-rsa